SteveLane/hugo-icon/README.md

 Copy `exampleSite/config.toml` into the root of your website folder, and edit it to your hearts content!

-Add `theme = "hugo-fabric"` to this config, or when serving, use `hugo server -t hugo-icon`.
+Add `theme = "hugo-icon"` to this config, or when serving, use `hugo server -t hugo-icon`.

 ## To Do